-During winter months, its recommended to turn off irrigation systems completely.
+During winter months, it's recommended to turn off irrigation systems completely.
 If water is needed, hand-water those specific plants that need it.
-If the entire yard needs water (in the event of a dry winter--not currently!), run the system through once, then turn it back off.
+If the entire yard needs water (in the event of a dry winter), run the system through once, then turn it back off.

 Overseeding with rye, or other cool season grass, isn't recommended either, due to the increased water use.
-It also will compete with your warm season grass for nutrients in the soil.
-This weakens the warm season grass (St. Augustine, bermuda, etc.) and it may be necessary to add fertilizers.
+These also tend to compete with your warm season grass for nutrients in the soil.
+This weakens the warm season grass (St. Augustine, bermuda, etc.) which may then require fertilizing.

 Automatic Irrigation Systems:

-Water Conservation Specialist Jessica Woods shows how to program a sprinkler system to water twice during the night for shorter periods to prevent run-off, save water and have a beautiful lawn.
+Water Conservation Coordinator Jessica Woods shows how to program a sprinkler system to water twice during the night for shorter periods to prevent run-off, save water and have a beautiful lawn.